Home | Adult Dermatology | Itch (Pruritus)

 What is Itch?

 Itchy skin is an irritating and bothersome sensation that causes you to want to scratch.
 This can be caused or worsened by dry skin.
 It is common in older adults, as the skin tends to become drier as we age.
-Sometimes itchiness can last a while, can be intense, and impact the quality of life measures.
-If you chronically rub or scratch the area, it may further worsen the problem.
+Sometimes, itchiness can last a while, can be intense, and impact the quality of life measures.
+If you chronically rub or scratch the area, it may kickstart an itch scratch cycle where scratching to relieve itching actually worsens itching and inflammation.

 • Redness